Jesserc/My-Ethernaut-Solutions/README.md

 Enjoy(;

 ## Level Zero - Hello Ethernaut:
-This level aims to familiarise yourself with how to interact with and play the ethernaut game through the developer console.
-You should go through this level yourself.
+This level aims to familiarize yourself with interacting with and playing the ethernaut game through the developer console.
+It would be best if you went through this level yourself.
 Hint: type `await contract.info()` and `await contract.password()` in your console.

 ## Level One - Fallback: